Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Introduction

 We notice there are a few surveys related to NLP for education.
-However, a line of surveys focus on a certain task.
-Specifically, Lan~\etal~\cite{lan_tkde2023} summarize the general advancement for knowledge base question answering tasks but the domain is not restricted to education, which maybe inapplicable for educational question answering.
-Bryant~\etal~\cite{Bryant_Yuan} summarize the cutting-edge techniques of grammatical error correction, which is a typical tasks of educational NLP.
-Zhang~\etal~\cite{zhang:tpami2019} carefully view the technical progress of math word problem solving tasks.
-Messer~\etal~\cite{messer:tce2023} systematic review the task of code programming.
-However, the above surveys fail to identify the significant role and distinction of these tasks applied in education domain.
-Another line of surveys summarize in the shallow perspectives of concepts and definition~\cite{litman:aaai2016,qadir:educon2023,kurni:arxiv2023}, which are in a high-level and do not shed any light on the techniques and applications.
-Such that they cannot serve as the good references for researchers in NLP and computer science communities.
+However, a line of surveys focuses on a certain task.
+Specifically, Lan~\etal~\cite{lan_tkde2023} summarize the general advancement for knowledge base question answering tasks but the domain is not restricted to education.
+Bryant~\etal~\cite{Bryant_Yuan} summarize the cutting-edge techniques of grammatical error correction, which is a typical task of educational NLP.
+Zhang~\etal~\cite{zhang:tpami2019} carefully review the technical progress of math word problem solving tasks.
+Messer~\etal~\cite{messer:tce2023} provide a systematic review of the task of code programming.
+However, the above surveys focus solely on a specific task and do not identify the significant distinction of these tasks applied in the education domain.
+Recently, we found there are some surveys conducting a specific discussion on large language models for education~\cite{li:arxiv2023,wang:arxiv2024}, which are advanced but cover only partial NLP techniques.

-To bridge the gap, this survey provides a comprehensive overview of NLP for education from a technical point of view.
-(1) \textbf{New taxonomy}: we present a novel taxonomy for educational NLP and identify representative NLP tasks that can be applied for learning and comprehension as well as writing and assessment in education scenarios, and then discuss them in detail; (2) \textbf{Comprehensive review}: we collect recent papers published in well-recognized computer science venues and review their methods for solving the challenges of corresponding tasks.
-We further include LLM-based methods due to the wide usage in NLP applications; (3) \textbf{Rich resources}: we discuss the publicly-available datasets and demonstrations with their various attributes, which makes it easy for readers to get started for their researches.
+To provide a comprehensive overview of NLP for education from a technical point of view: (1) \textbf{New taxonomy}: we present a novel taxonomy for educational NLP and identify representative NLP tasks that can be applied for learning and comprehension as well as writing and assessment in education scenarios, and then discuss them in detail; (2) \textbf{Comprehensive review}: we collect recent papers published in well-recognized computer science venues and review their methods for solving the challenges of corresponding tasks.
+We further include LLM-based methods due to their wide usage in NLP applications; (3) \textbf{Rich resources}: we discuss the publicly-available datasets and demonstrations with their various attributes, which makes it easy for readers to get started for their research.

 For the rest of the manuscript, we first present the taxonomy of NLP in the education domain, which highlights four representative tasks and eight fine-grained sub-tasks in total.
 For each task, we review the datasets and techniques for the identified tasks, pointing out the major challenges and corresponding solutions.
 Then, we summarize the available demonstrations.
 At last, we conclude the survey with future directions.